-Withholdings and contributions assessable on employee gross remuneration are as follows (rates applicable up to 2017):
+Withholdings and contributions assessable on employee gross remuneration are as follows:

 |Total social tax

-As part of a comprehensive tax reform published in December 2017, employers’ social contributions (with the exception of Social Health) will be progressively modified from current combined 17% - 23% to a 19.5% rate according to the following scheme:
+The above rates have been established as part of a comprehensive tax reform published in December 2017.
+According to the reform, the above employers’ social contributions (with the exception of Social Health) will be progressively modified from the former combined 17% to 23% (applicable up to 2017) to a 19.5% rate according to the following scheme:

 |Commercial and service companies with sales exceeding ARS 48 million

-The maximum remuneration subject to employee contribution is ARS 72,289.62 per month as of March 2017 and ARS 81,918.55 as of September 2017.
-This cap is modified in March and September of each year.
-The next amendment will take place in March 2018.
+The maximum remuneration subject to employee contribution is ARS 105,233.32 per month as of December 2018.
+This cap is modified in March, June, September, and December of each year.
+The next amendment will take place in March 2019.
 Employer contributions are not capped.

-Self-employed persons are subject to pension fund contributions; the monthly payments range from ARS 1,344.30 to ARS 5,914.93 as of September 2017.
-These contributions are adjusted each six months.
+Self-employed persons are subject to pension fund contributions; the monthly payments range from ARS 1,726.90 to ARS 7,598.36 as of December 2018.
+These contributions are adjusted quarterly.